FAFSA - Free Application for Federal Student Aid (New and improved in 2023 -- 0pens Dec. 1

 Financial aid is money to help pay for college.
 It comes from the federal and state governments, colleges and universities, banks, and organizations.
 Applying for financial aid is a separate process from applying for admission to a college.

-Students with the College Bound Scholarship must file their FAFSA or WASFA as close to October 1 of your Senior year to receive maximum financial assistance.
+Students with the College Bound Scholarship must file their FAFSA or WASFA as close to October 1 (Dec.
+1 in 2023) of their senior year to receive maximum financial assistance.

 Federal student aid includes:

 - Grants—financial aid that doesn’t have to be repaid (unless, for example, you withdraw from school and owe a refund, or you do not meet grade/enrollment requirements)

 - Loans— borrowed money for college or career school; you must repay your loans, with interest

 - Work-Study—a work program through which you earn money to help you pay for school

 FAFSA is the most important document that a student needs to be eligible for financial aid from state, federal and school levels.
 Many schools will not award school scholarships/aid unless the FAFSA is completed.
 It is recommended that you complete your FAFSA in October (or as close to October as you can) to ensure you do not miss any college deadlines and receive the best financial package (financial aid is given out on a first-come, first-served basis).
 However, each college has their own priority filing deadline.
 For students planning to attend a Washington State college/university, it is recommended that you file your FAFSA before January 15th – you may still apply after January 15th, but the amount of money schools have to distribute begins to be given at their priority filing deadline.
 It would be good for you to have your FAFSA completed once funds begin to be allocated.
 Community colleges require FAFSA applications to be submitted by March, of your senior year.

 WATCH THIS RECOMMENDED VIDEO: https://www.youtube.com/watch?v=0wtrxGJ8o-o

 - More video help is available from Federal Student Aid tips.